-- waste include improved harvesting techniques, on-farm storage, infrastructure, and packaging.
-1 - 2 However, the beneficial effects of reducing food loss and waste will vary between producers and - 3 consumers, and across regions.
-Causes of food loss (e.g., lack of refrigeration) and waste (e.g., - 4 behaviour) differ substantially in developed and developing countries (robust evidence, medium - 5 agreement).
+30 In summary, reduction of food loss and waste can be considered as a climate change mitigation measure that provides synergies with food security and land use (robust evidence, medium 31 32 agreement,).
+Reducing food loss and waste reduces agricultural GHG emissions and the need for agricultural expansion for producing excess food.
+Technical options for reduction of food loss and 33 34 waste include improved harvesting techniques, on-farm storage, infrastructure, and packaging.
+35 However, the beneficial effects of reducing food loss and waste will vary between producers and 36 consumers, and across regions.
+Causes of food loss (e.g., lack of refrigeration) and waste (e.g., 37 behaviour) differ substantially in developed and developing countries (robust evidence, medium 38 agreement).
 Additionally, food loss and waste cannot be avoided completely.

-5.5.2.6 Shortening supply chains
+40 5.5.2.6 Shortening supply chains